therealsphinx/support.balsamiq.com/content/mybalsamiq/classroom.md

 * * *

-## Inviting your colleagues and TAs
+## Inviting Your Colleagues and TAs

 In myBalsamiq there are two levels of registered users: staff and non-staff project members.
 The main difference between the two is that staff members can create new projects.
 A full access control matrix for myBalsamiq can be found [here](https://docs.balsamiq.com/mybalsamiq/accesscontrolmatrix/).